Vichna Kaplan: Career in education

 Before leaving Poland, Vichna received permission from Rabbi Yehuda Leib Orlean, head of the central Bais Yaakov office, to open a Bais Yaakov school in New York.
 While Bais Yaakov elementary schools did exist in New York at that time, hers was the first religious high school for Jewish girls.
 She started the school with seven students around her dining-room table in Williamsburg in 1938.
 Two of her first students were the daughters of Rabbi Shraga Feivel Mendlowitz of Mesivta Torah Vodaas, who told her, "Take my daughters and build a seminary around them".
 The Mendlowitz girls brought five friends, and classes began.

 The school outgrew Kaplan's South 9th Street apartment, as did the Kaplkan's growing family.
 The Kaplans and the school first moved to 240 Keap Street, the first of a series of moves to additional rented locations, until settling into its own building at 143 South 8th Street in Williamsburg.
-The Keap street location was a double irony, in that it was directly across the street from Eastern District High School (EDHS), a massive school bilding.
+The Keap street location was a double irony, in that it was directly across the street from Eastern District High School (EDHS), a massive school building.
 EDHS is where her students would have been schooled if not for the new Bais Yakkov.
 When EDHS moved to a new location in 1981, the Satmar bought the building, and their Bais Yaakov (which goes by the name Bais Ruchel) moved in.

 In 1944 Kaplan was able to transform the Bais Yaakov into an all-day high school.
 A dormitory was opened for out-of-town American students, students from Canada, and European refugees.
 At that point, Rabbi Boruch Kaplan, a successful maggid shiur at Yeshiva Torah Vodaas, left his position to become school administrator.
 The Kaplans also opened a summer learning camp at Engel's Farm in Connecticut, in the tradition of the summer camps Schenirer had run in Poland.